-- 1: Use an alternative system and insert the motherboard driver disk. - 2: From your optical drive folder, double click the Menu.exe file in the BootDrv folder (Figure 3).
+- 1: Use an alternative system and insert the motherboard driver disk. - From your optical drive folder, double click the Menu.exe file in the BootDrv folder (Figure 3).
 A Command Prompt window will open similar to that in Figure 4. - 3: Insert the blank formatted disk.
-Depending on the operating system to be installed, select the controller driver by pressing the corresponding letter from the menu and press <Enter>.
-For example, from the menu in Figure 4. - For the AMD SB850, select 3) ATi AHCI/RAID Driver for XP for Windows XP operating system. - For the GIGABYTE SATA2/JMicron JMB362, select 1) GIGABYTE GSATA driver for 32bit system for Windows 32-bit operating system.
+Select the controller driver by pressing the corresponding letter from the menu and press <Enter>.
+For example, from the menu in Figure 4. - For the Intel P55, select 1) Intel Matrix Storage driver for 32bit system for Windows 32-bit operating system or 2) Intel Matrix Storage driver for 64bit system for Windows 64-bit. - For the JMB362/GIGABYTE SATA2, select 3) GIGABYTE GSATA driver for 32bit system for Windows 32-bit operating system or 4) GIGABYTE GSATA driver for 64bit system for Windows 64-bit.

 Your system will then automatically copy the driver files to the floppy disk.
-Press any key to exit when finished.
+Press any key to exit when finished